docsforadobe/after-effects-scripting-guide/docs/text/fontobject.rst

 **Description**

 The native style name of the font in full 16 bit Unicode.
-Often different than what is returned from ``styleName`` for non-Latin fonts.
+Often different than what is returned by :ref:`FontObject.styleName` for non-Latin fonts.

 **Type**